AguaClara/Textbook/Flow_Control_and_Measurement/FCM_Derivations.rst

 The number of orifices in each row and the flow through each row is a iterative process that is shown below.

-A sample LFOM will be derived based on teh above calculation
+A sample LFOM will be derived based on the above calculation

 .. code:: python